MLB Logos: 30 Major League Baseball Team Logos and Names

 Toronto Blue Jays Logo

-Representing Canada in the Major League Baseball domain, the Toronto Blue Jays have proudly held their position since 1977.
-As the sole Canadian entity in the MLB realm, their presence is significant for their gameplay and symbolic branding.
+Representing Canada in Major League Baseball, the Toronto Blue Jays have proudly held their position since 1977.
+As the only Canadian team in the MLB, they are prominent in gameplay and symbolic branding.

 Tampa Bay Rays